Dan Anderson (basketball, born 1943)

-Daniel W. Anderson (born February 15, 1943) is an American retired basketball player.
+Daniel W. Anderson (born February 15, 1943) is an American former basketball player.

-Born in Crookston, Minnesota, he played basketball at Portland ND high school and Augsburg College (now Augsburg University).
+Born in Minneapolis, Minnesota, he played basketball at Portland high school in North Dakota and Augsburg College (now Augsburg University).

 He was selected by the Philadelphia 76ers with the 89th pick overall of the 1965 NBA draft.

 He played for the Goodyear Wingfoots AAU team in Akron, Ohio during the 1965–66 and 1966–67 seasons.